 E-filers must do the following in order to file in NextGen:

 - Obtain your own individual PACER account or upgrade your existing individual PACER account.
-Please follow these instructions (xx - we will add)
+Please follow these instructions: (Upgrade PACER Account - Learning Aid)

 - Know your current District of Rhode Island CM/ECF login and password (if unknown, reset password).